dondreytaylor/capway-interview-mobile-test-3/README.md

 Develop a full feed containing interactive posts in accordance to the following requirements.

-- Fork this repo before making any changes
+- Fork this repo and create a new branch before making any changes
 - Frequently commit your changes to GIT, with proper messages on each commit.
 - Colors should be the same hex/rgb values that appear within the screenshots
 - Code should be well documented, with adequate comments explaining relevant sections.